Variational Sequential Optimal Experimental Design using Reinforcement Learning: Algorithm details

-The overall architecture of a neural network (NN)-based posterior predictor for model probability ($q(m|I_k;\phi_M)$) is shown in \cref{tab:arch_model_post}; the same architecture is utilized for all numerical cases in this work.
-More specifically, the model posterior predictor takes $I_k$ as input, and outputs the log-probabilities of each candidate model $\ln q(m|I_k;\phi_M)$.
-Separate model posterior predictors are trained for each stage when the IIG formulation is used.
-However, as shown earlier in \cref{app:intermediate_cancel}, the quality of the intermediate variational posterior approximations does not directly contribute to the accuracy of the overall variational expected utility estimate, and thus one may elect to train these intermediate model posterior predictors more ``loosely'', for example, by using smaller NN architectures and with shared weights among the NNs.
+The overall architecture for a NN-based approximate posterior of model indicator, $q(m|\info_k;\phi_M)$, is shown in \cref{tab:arch_model_post}; the same architecture is used for all numerical cases in this paper.
+The NN takes $\info_k$ as input, and outputs the log-probabilities of each candidate model, $\log q(m|\info_k;\phi_M)$.
+Separate NNs are trained for each stage $k$ when the IIG formulation is used.
+As shown in the first part of \cref{app:variational_expected_utility_lower_bound}, the quality of the intermediate approximate posteriors does not directly contribute to the accuracy of the overall variational expected utility, and thus one may train these intermediate approximate posteriors more `roughly', for example, by using simpler NN architectures and with shared weights among the NNs.